jiannan-xu/jiannan-xu.github.io/_pages/research.md

  * Presented at 1st Smith DOIT Doctoral Consortium, 2023.

-**From Complexity to Clarity: Trustworthy NLP to Alleviate Disparity in Credit Card Debt** Joint work with Jane Jiang, Wedad J. Elmaghraby.
+**From Complexity to Clarity: Trustworthy NLP to Alleviate Disparity in Credit Card Debt** Joint work with Jane Jiang and Wedad J. Elmaghraby.

 # A Colletion of Computer Science Projects